 About Teaching in Korea – Statistics, Expectations & Options

 Teaching in Korea should be an enjoyable experience.
-The location and credibility of the school obviously plays an important role; however, student age, type of school and job responsibilities are also key factors that determine whether or not you have a positive encounter with Korea.
+The location and credibility of the school obviously plays an important role, although, the age of the students you teach, type of school you work at, and job responsibilities are also key factors that determine whether or not you have a positive encounter with Korea.

 The lion’s share of teaching opportunities in South Korea involve working with children between the K1 (kindergarten) and high school levels.
 There are two teaching sectors that teachers can usually choose from: public schools in Korea and private schools in Korea.
 There are other teaching options in Korea (College Instructors, University Professors, Business English Instructors, Factory and Corporate English Programs, TOEFL Instructors, etc.) but these positions are VERY limited and generally require applicants to have specific qualifications such as education majors and teaching licenses, TOEFL testing certifications, etc. In short, these types of jobs are limited, highly competitive and hard to secure.